 Marking Time Marking Space

-I have long worked with textiles, fabrics and thread in my paintings, and my current work foregrounds the metaphorical power of these materials to reference the way we talk about narratives and history: “We weave a story” or “we connect the threads.”
+My work engages history through the reimagining of collective memory, family archives, and the psychic resonances embedded in public and private spaces.
+Long rooted in textiles, fabrics and thread, my practice currently foregrounds the metaphorical power of these materials to reference the way we talk about narratives and history: we “weave stories” and “connect the threads.”
 The formal repetition of the grid within my work is a literal reference to weaving (the warp and weft), yet it also metaphorically references a screen, or scrim: something that allows some things to flow through, but prevents others from entering or crossing the boundary.
-The literal and metaphoric grid signals both object and action, a physical screen and the process of screening: we screen applicants, we screen calls, we choose what we want and don’t want to cross the border into our house, our country, our threshold, our consciousness.
-Beyond these specific allusions, my work is more broadly interested in metaphor itself as a mode of movement between ideas, concepts, words; it’s a fundamental comparison and engagement with otherness—making similar that which is different.
-With the radical potential to collapse distance and difference, metaphor moves across time and space.
-In this way, the operation of history itself is metaphoric, moving from the certain here of the present to the uncertain elsewhere of the past.
+The literal and metaphoric grid signals both object and action, a physical screen and the process of screening: we screen calls, we choose what we want and don’t want to cross the border into our house, our country, our threshold, our consciousness.
+Beyond these specific allusions, my work investigates metaphor as a mode of movement with the radical potential to collapse distance and difference, revealing the ways that history itself is metaphoric by dislocating the viewer from the certain here of the present to the uncertain elsewhere of the past.

 Marking Time Marking Space Book